 For many of our customers our Core Factoring Services include for the placing of common insurance policies.
-In an effort to secure the most competitive terms of insurance for our customers, we appoint qualified insurance brokers to place the common insurance cover over the properties in our management portfolio.
+In an effort to secure the most competitive terms of insurance for our customers, we appoint AON insurance broker to place the common insurance cover over the properties in our management portfolio.

-If you have any doubts about the identity of the insurer or insurance broker involved in placing the insurance policy for your property or if you would like further details of the insurance cover over your property, please contact our office and we will be pleased to provide you with the relevant information.
+If you have any doubts as to whether you have insurance cover through HPMS, or about the identity of the insurer covering your property or if you would like further details of the cover, please contact our office and we will be pleased to provide you with the relevant information.

 Common Insurance can be a confusing and complex matter.
 We have therefore produced this informative Q&A which we hope will serve as a useful guide in helping unravel some of the issues.

 How does H&PMS procure common insurance for a property?

 We do so by initially placing instructions with our insurance broker to research the market and provide their recommendation on insurance cover.
 We then place the policy through them, for one year, as appropriate with a reputable insurance company on competitive terms, with extensive cover.

 How often should the sum insured be reviewed?

 Valuations can be arranged by H&PMS on behalf of the homeowners upon request and it is recommended that valuations relative to buildings insurance are undertaken approximately every 5 years.
 Should the homeowners wish we can obtain costs to have valuations carried out.

 How does a homeowner know the insured sum is adequate?

 The only method by which to be assured of a true insured sum is to have an insurance reinstatement valuation carried out by a suitably qualified valuation surveyor.